markmoxon/lander-source-code-acorn-archimedes/README.md

 ## Building Lander from the source

-Builds are supported for both Windows and Mac/Linux systems.
+Builds are supported for Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.

+The build process also creates a version of the source that can be built on [Archimedes][#archimedes] machines.

 ### Requirements